FranciscoSerrano/schedule-bot/README.md

 It's far from perfect so any feedback is much appreciateed.
 Definitly consider this to be in Beta right now.

-You can send me ideas or feedback on slack or email and can find me using fserrano@apple.com
+You can send me ideas or feedback on slack or email and can find me using [redacted]

 ## Installation Instructions